TERMS OF SERVICE

 3.3 Service Credits

-3.3.1 In the event of downtime exceeding our uptime commitment, customers may be eligible for service credits as set out in our Service Level Agreement, available upon request.
+3.3.1 In the event of downtime exceeding our uptime commitment, customers shall be entitled to service credits as set out in the applicable Service Level Agreement or Service Order Form.

 4. Customer Obligations